We often get asked the question “How long will it take to expose my cyanotypes in the sun?” and the answer to this is always “It depends.”

 Below are some images that show different exposure times to give you an idea of how long it could take you to expose in the winter sun.

-Below step test and exposure at 1 o'clock partly sunny day, exposed time 20 minutes:
+Exposure at 1 o'clock partly sunny day, exposed time 20 minutes, fully exposed.

 Afternoon exposure 3 o'clock, 30 minutes, cloudy weather.
 This is a bit late for a winter exposure, the sun started to go down, not fully exposed.

 Very long window exposure